Monge-Kantorovich interpolation with constraints and application to a parking problem: Introduction

 Some extra constraints on the {\it pivot} measure $\mu$ can be added, as for instance: \begin{itemize} \item location constraints, where the support of $\mu$, $\spt\mu$, is required to be contained in a given region $K\subset\R^d$; \item density constraints, where the measure $\mu$ is required to be absolutely continuous and with a density not exceeding a prescribed function $\phi$. \end{itemize}

 Without additional constraint on the measure $\mu$, the minimization of $W_{c_0}(\mu_0,.)+ W_{c_1}(., \mu_1)$, or its generalizations to more than two prescribed measures, arise in different applied settings such as multi-population matching \cite{ce} or Wasserstein barycenters \cite{AC}.
-In particular, in the quadratic case where $c_0(x,y)=c_1(x,y)=\vert x-y\vert^2$, minimizers of $W_{c_0}(\mu_0,.)+ W_{c_1}(., \mu_1)$ are the midpoints of McCann's displacement interpolation \cite{McCann} between $\mu_0$ and $\mu_1$ i.e. geodesics for the quadratic Wasserstein metric.
-A first goal of the present paper is to investigate the effect of location and density constraints on such Wasserstein interpolation problems.
-Let us also mention that the minimization of $W_{c_0}(\mu_0, \mu)$ with respect to $\mu$ in a class of measures which are singular with respect to $\mu_0$ was addressed in \cite{BCL}.
+In particular, in the quadratic case where $c_0(x,y)=c_1(x,y)=\vert x-y\vert^2$, minimizers of $W_{c_0}(\mu_0,.)+ W_{c_1}(., \mu_1)$ are the midpoints of McCann's displacement interpolation \cite{McCann} between $\mu_0$ and $\mu_1$ i.e. geodesics for the quadratic Wasserstein metric\footnote{As kindly pointed out to us by a referee, naming optimal transport distances after Wasserstein is controversial and historically incorrect, eventhough the use of the name is widely spread in the literature, we preferred to mostly use Monge-Kantorovich instead in the present paper.}.
+Density constraints are important to model congestion effects as in the seminal crowd motion model of Maury, Roudneff-Chupin and Santambrogio \cite{MRS}.
+A first goal of the present paper is to investigate the effect of location and density constraints on such Monge-Kantorovich interpolation problems.
+Let us also mention that the minimization of $W_{c_0}(\mu_0, \mu)$ with respect to $\mu$ in a class of measures which are singular with respect to $\mu_0$ was addressed in \cite{BCL} whereas the parallel case where the density constraint appears in the definition of congestion penalization for singular measures was studied in \cite{LMSS} and \cite{Sarrazin}.